All Episodes

 Oh, it's wonderful.

-And nobody, the Democrats were a gog.
+And nobody, the Democrats were agog.

 They just couldn't believe it.

-Jimmy Carter, perhaps, well, not perhaps the worst president in all of our lifetimes and beyond.
+Jimmy Carter, perhaps, well, not perhaps, the worst president in all of our lifetimes and beyond.

-And now he's being equated by some with uh with with uh Bella Pelosi.
+And now he's being equated by some with Bella Pelosi, not to be confused with Bella Lugosi.

-And it looks like it's it it may happen.
+And it looks like it may happen.

-She did she's not that smart.
+She's not that smart.

-She's not smart enough to uh to to pull a double cross on this, and and she she just was a bad tactical move.
+She's not smart enough to pull a double cross on this.

 She doesn't have to please her wackos on the web now.